apache/tvm/docs/dev/relay_op_strategy.rst

     OpStrategy(const Attrs& attrs, const Array<Tensor>& inputs, const Type& out_type, const Target& target)

-, that the function returns an ``OpStrategy`` given the op attributes, input tensors, output types, and target to compile to,
+that the function returns an ``OpStrategy`` given the op attributes, input tensors, output types, and target to compile to.

-Register strategy for a new operator
+Register Strategy for A New Operator
 ------------------------------------

 There are three methods to register a strategy function for an operator,